Filter Options

 Which animals am I likely to see?

 “The Masai Mara is one of the top wildlife-viewing destinations in Africa.
 The place overflows with animals and the open savannah makes spotting them quite easy.
 Most impressive are the big cats.
 No other reserve on this scale offers such easy sightings of lions and cheetahs.
 Although notoriously shy, leopards are regularly spotted too.
 You’ll see plenty of elephants, buffalo, giraffes and a big variety of antelope.
-Small herds of zebras, wildebeest and gazelles are always present, but around late September to October up to 10 million hooves cross the reserve in search of greener pastures.
+Small herds of zebras, wildebeest and gazelles are always present, but around August to October up to 10 million hooves cross the reserve in search of greener pastures.
 Note, though, that the exact timing of the wildebeest migration is unpredictable.
 The only safari heavyweight you might struggle to see on a 4-day Masai Mara safari is the rhino.
 If you visit Lake Nakuru NP en route you’ll get to see white and possibly black rhino there.
 But if not, your best bet is to visit the Mara Triangle, the most reliable area in the reserve to see them – although even there, sightings are sporadic.”

 4